Combat Zone Wrestling: Expansion and international partnerships

 D. J. Hyde purchased CZW from Zandig in 2009.
 The first show booked by Hyde was Tangled Web 2.
 Since then, CZW has held its first shows in Germany, Massachusetts, Ohio, South Carolina and Indiana.
 They also returned to Japan and has brought back previous stars like Homicide, The Briscoe Brothers, Derek Frazier, and BJ Whitmer.
 In 2014 CZW toured England as part of a cross promotion with Tidal Championship Wrestling.

 In January 2012, CZW & ECW's arena was sold and was later temporarily closed, not reopening until December 2013.
 The closing of the venue forced CZW to look for a new home, now running monthly events at Flyers Skate Zone in Voorhees, New Jersey.
 After 13 years in business together, in 2013 Combat Zone Wrestling and Smart Mark Home Video ceased partnership after a falling-out.
-As of February 2013 all Combat Zone Wrestling events are filmed, edited, and distributed by RF Video.
+Beginning in February 2013 until 2015, all Combat Zone Wrestling events were filmed, edited, and distributed by RF Video.
 On July 12, 2017, it was reported Dave Marquez had bought into Combat Zone Wrestling as part-owner of the company.

 CZW also partners with other promotions like: Westside Xtreme Wrestling (wXw) for their German events, Serbia's Combat League Wrestling (CLW), and the remnants of Frontier Martial-Arts Wrestling (FMW), in a one-time match between Matt Tremont and Atsushi Onita.